felegy/elemental-ubuntu/README.md

 Written to medium : 482512 sectors at LBA 48
 Writing to '/build/elemental-ubuntu.x86_64.iso' completed successfully.
 ```
-When a successful ISO build has finished, you have an bootable iso like this:
+When a successful ISO build has finished, you have a bootable iso like this:

 ```console
 ls -lh build